srikanthIBM/invoke-wml-using-cognos-custom-control/README.md

 ## 4. Build cognos report and import custom widget

+- Place the custom widget related java script files in the cognos webcontent folder.
+/samples/javascript/wml/report.js

 - Launch cognos through url in the browser(preferred browsers are google cgrome and mozilla firefox). sample url as follows: http://Cognos_Server_IP:port/bi/?perspective=home

-- Click on '+ New button' to open a new report studio report.
+- Click on ```+ New button``` to open a new report studio report.

 -